Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	10. Narrative indicator:  Ever wanted to drop from orbit with a scalpel in your hand, eager and ready to cut someone up?
 If you can get through enough training and you're willing to cut people for their own good, congratulations; galactic society might no longer want to cure you of sociopathy.
 	11. Moral question:  This tech is kind of horrifying in one final sense: it represents a potential triumph of a grim and risky utilitarianism.
 The promise it makes is *true*.
 The price it charges is *obvious*.
 Will you accept a blatantly labeled population of obviously evil people, if you can be very confident that *on average* they are saving lives and making society safer?
 	12. Narrative indicator:  Invent artificial wombs or genetic specialization first within the same tech tree, and your society can start optimizing away from sociopathy.
 If you refine reaction times enough in an empathetic population, you don't *need* the people who this technology otherwise preserves, and you can *ignore* its protection pole.
 Outside of this tech tree, consider enlightened policing or AI overseers as damage mitigations.
+	13. Advice:  Stop flinching and go for it.
+Don't quibble over the fractional points between this and 5 utopianism, come on!
+Historic societies were like 0 points utopia.
-	13. Bureaucratic waste analysis:  ...it's not purely literal, but there is *probably* no particular kind of talent that is lost.
+	14. Bureaucratic waste analysis:  ...it's not purely literal, but there is *probably* no particular kind of talent that is lost.
 You get more talent on average.
 This develops galactic society's ability to protect people.
 It's considerably more protective than the average technology, come on.
-	14. Utopic rating:  5/5... for MOST people.
-	15. Public protection rating:  4.9/5
+	15. Utopic rating:  4/5, increases gradually to 5 based on the number of other technologies from the orbital observers tree implemented
+	16. Public protection rating:  4/5, increases gradually to 5 based on the number of other technologies from the orbital observers tree implemented
-	16. Technological smoothness:  3/5
+	17. Technological smoothness:  3/5
-	17. Technological extremophilia:  5/5
+	18. Technological extremophilia:  5/5
+	19. Stress/boredom rating:  5/5 (Screaming)
-	18. Kind of person most protected:  Sociopaths
+	20. Kind of person most protected:  Sociopaths
+	21. Special categories:  Detached, Asexual, Failsafe
+	22. Conversion potential:  Panarchy<->Imperial (limited); Empire<->Commonwealth (limited)
 25. Jaunting Grid
 	1. Mechanism proposal:  One of the themes of the Old Empire is that 'instantaneous' is relative, and another theme seems to be that redefinitions aren't necessarily dishonest.
 Cultivating a population that is comfortable taking its time and trusting in immortality also yields increasing time-tolerance for transit.
 Developing a population that enjoys 'relatively instantaneous' travel systems may be advantageous in some ways.
 	2. Mechanism proposal:  Given the creative dishonesty of the Old Empire, people who "travel" via jaunting grid also may not be going *anywhere*.
 They might just have active imaginations.
 They study other people and other places.
 The information is probably valid.
 People who are content to "travel" in this fashion put relatively less burden on air travel and other logistical systems.
 More books get shipped, but fewer people.
 If society is very trustworthy, people who 'travel' this way are also better at providing services to places they've never met and people who are from them.
 Being able to comprehend very distant places increases the degree to which society can increase in scale.